pkarsy/CC1101_RF/README.md

         Serial.println("CC1101 is not detected");
         while(1);
     }
-    // here you can change some settings TODO
+    // here you can change other radio
-    // other radio setup like enableAdress etc radio.setRXstate();
+    // settings like enableAdress etc
+    radio.setRXstate();
 }